cparish312/hindsight/README.md

 ## Considerations
 * **Security:** Lots of security concerns so would love feedback in that area!
-* **Battery Usage:** It uses around 7% of my new google pixel8's battery.
-Hopefully this can be reduced even more and I'm very curious if battery life will be too big of a limitation for other phones.
+* **Battery Usage:** It uses around 4% of my new google pixel8's battery.
+Hopefully this can be reduced even more, and I'm very curious if battery life will be too big of a limitation for other phones.
 * **iPhone:** Unfortunetly, this would not work on iPhone as the broadcast functionality would require user permission each time the phone screen turns off.
-* **Testing:** This has only been tested on a Pixel 8 and Mac M3
+* **Testing:** This has only been tested on a Pixel 8 and M3 Mac